python-trio/trio/docs/source/tutorial.rst

 ``async/await`` is implemented inside the Python interpreter.
 The word "coroutine" is never mentioned.
 The fact is, you really don't *need* to know any of that stuff unless you want to *implement* a library like Trio, so we leave it out.
-We'll include some links at the end in case you're the kind of person who's curious to know how it works under the hood, but you should still read this section first, because the internal details will make much more sense once you understand what it's all for.
+We'll include some links in case you're the kind of person who's curious to know how it works under the hood, but you should still read this section first, because the internal details will make much more sense once you understand what it's all for.

 Before you begin